 Would the e-prescription trigger a new or “amended” report to public health?
 Immediately—or at some lag?
 Are there other triggers or trigger conditions to consider? (primary use case)

-If a new report, what other information would public health need to link to the previous report (tracking cascade of outcomes)?

-Does physician or one of his/her team members have to take any action to “send” that new/amended report, or is it automatic? (primary use case)

-Would answers to the above two questions be the same if the information was being “sent” to (or pulled by) a clinical registry operated by Dr. Y’s health system? (supplement 1)

-Are there data or associated triggers that need to be considered when the receiving system is a clinical registry (vs. public health)? (supplement 1)

-Cured (Care Cascade)
+Cured (Cure Cascade)

 Patient X follows up with the clinical pharmacist 4 weeks after starting treatment.
 During each visit, the clinical pharmacist reviews any adverse events and or newly started prescriptions that may pose risk of drug-drug interactions and discusses/reinforces the importance of adherence to the regimen.
-Patient X will follow up every 4 weeks with the clinical pharmacist while being treated.
-During the 3rd visit which is the end of treatment visit (12 weeks after starting treatment), the clinical pharmacist will order an HCV RNA test for 3 months later for the post treatment assessment of cure.
+Patient X follows up every 4 weeks with the clinical pharmacist while being treated.
+During the 3rd visit, which is the end of treatment visit (12 weeks after starting treatment), the clinical pharmacist orders an HCV RNA test for 3 months later for the post treatment assessment of cure.
 Patient X goes to the lab 3 months later to be tested and returns to Dr. Y’s office to confirm HCV RNA is undetectable (virologic cure).

+Receipt of the HCV RNA test result in the EHR automatically triggers a report to public health, as well as any clinical registry with which Dr. Y’s practice is affiliated.